 After this time-based sorting, you next consider them in order of importance.
 Some of these goals may be linked because most short-term goals are the basis for long-term goals.
 Some may be a one-off event, and some may be recurring annually.

-It’s essential, as you choose and work towards any particular goal or sets of goals, to apply the SMART principles especially monitoring.
+It’s essential, as you choose and work towards any particular goal or set of goals, to apply the SMART principles especially monitoring.
 A given goal that is achievable and specific will allow you to complete it in the given time frame with adequate monitoring.

 Now that you have identified and ranked your goals, how do you go about achieving them?
-We provide a list of steps to help you get started:

-1. Determine your current financial position
+Step #1.
+Determine your current financial position

 You can’t get started on your money goals if you don’t know how much you earn, spend and keep.
 It’s all too easy to be broke before your next paycheck if you don’t use a budget and track where the money goes.